-When assessing the performance of our prompts, we use four criteria: accuracy, precision, recall, and F1.
-Each of these depends on the relationship between true positives (i.e., instances where the LLM correctly identifies an instance of the construct), false positives (incorrectly identifying the construct), false negatives (incorrectly identifying the absence of the construct), and true negatives (correctly identifying the absence of the construct).
-Here, the determination of “true” and “false” depends on alignment with the human label.
-(Though the use of these terms is something of a shorthand, given we know that human labels bring their own error, a fact exemplified by our assessment of inter-rater reliability).
+When assessing the performance of our prompts, we use five criteria: accuracy, specificity, precision, recall, and F1.
+Each metric is based on the relationship between true positives (i.e., instances where the LLM correctly identifies an instance of the construct), false positives (incorrectly identifying the construct), false negatives (incorrectly identifying the absence of the construct), and true negatives (correctly identifying the absence of the construct).
+Here, “true” and “false” are defined relative to the human label.
+(Though the use of these terms is something of a shorthand, given we know that human labels bring their own error, a fact exemplified by our assessment of interrater reliability).

 Accuracy measures the overall proportion of correct classifications (true positives and true negatives).
-Precision measures on the proportion of positive identifications of a construct to all positive classifications.
-Recall, sometimes referred to as true positive rate, measures the proportion of human positives that were successfully identified by the model.
-And, F1 balances precision and recall into a single metric, providing a harmonic mean that is particularly useful when classes are imbalanced.
+Specificity measures the proportion of human negatives that the model also identified as negative.
+Recall, or true positive rate, measures the proportion of human positives that were successfully identified by the model.
+Precision measures the proportion of positive identifications by the model that the human also identified as positive.
+F1 balances precision and recall into a single metric, providing a harmonic mean that is particularly useful when a construct is rare.
 Formally, these are defined as: